cdktf/cdktf-provider-cloudflare/docs/accessApplication.go.md

 - *Type:* *string

-The UID of the IdP to use as the source for SCIM resources to provision to this application.
+The UIDs of the IdP to use as the source for SCIM resources to provision to this application.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.46.0/docs/resources/access_application#idp_uid AccessApplication#idp_uid}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.47.0/docs/resources/access_application#idp_uid AccessApplication#idp_uid}

 ---